Pretty Hate Machine (Gotham): Plot

 The Shaman (Raymond J. Barry) and Bruce (David Mazouz) meet with the members of the Court to discuss the Waynes' murders.
 The Shaman then has the Talons to kill the Court members.
-The GCPD arrives later and find one of the members barely alive who manages to say Bruce and Shaman's role in their deaths before dying of his wounds.
+The GCPD arrives later and finds one of the members barely alive who manages to say Bruce and Shaman's role in their deaths before dying of his wounds.

 Nygma (Cory Michael Smith) informs Barbara (Erin Richards), Butch (Drew Powell), and Tabitha (Jessica Lucas) about Cobblepot's (Robin Lord Taylor) return and that he will go after them as they are all involved in his supposed death and sets to find him.
 Gordon arrives at Lee's (Morena Baccarin) house and finds her infected with the virus.
 She tries to seduce him, claiming he's infected with the darkness inside him and then knocks him out.

 Cobblepot meets with Ivy (Maggie Geha) and Selina (Camren Bicondova) in their hideout when they are attacked by Nygma and Butch, with Selina escaping.
 This is part of Cobblepot's plan and he locks down Butch and Nygma in the hideout while he and Ivy escape but Selina is caught.
 Meanwhile, Bruce and the Shaman meet with Strange (B. D. Wong), who reveals the bomb that contains the virus.
 The Shaman states that they need to spread the virus in the city so that a "dark hero rises".
 Bruce, the Shaman and some Talons leave with the bomb when the place is raided by Bullock (Donal Logue) and Alfred (Sean Pertwee), who arrest Strange.
 Alfred tries to reach out to Bruce but he decides to leave with the Shaman.